Find Trade Colleges

 Restaurant, Lounge, and Coffee Shop Hosts who work in Hawaii, District of Columbia, or Massachusetts, make the highest salaries.

-How much do Restaurant, Lounge, and Coffee Shop Hosts make in different U.S. states?
+Below is a list of the median annual salaries for Restaurant, Lounge, and Coffee Shop Hosts in different U.S. states.

 State Annual Mean Salary